 If your approach is not working, then you may need to change it.
-I am doing a short series of blog posts about this topic.
+I am doing a short series of blog posts on this topic.
 Last week, I discussed three indicators that your current approach is not working.
 If any or all of these are true, then you should seriously consider making a change.
 In this post, I will describe how you do it – the process to change your approach.
 The process is easy and described below.
 I hope you learn from my experience and do not make the same mistakes.

-1. Determine where you are – the first step in changing your approach is figuring out where you are.
+The first step in changing your approach is figuring out where you are.
 When I was in US Army Ranger School we would navigate through various terrain to include mountains, swamps, and deserts.
 If you were in charge of the patrol it was important to always know where you are.
 At some point during the patrol, the Ranger Instructor would ask the patrol leader to point out where you were on the map usually with a pine needle.
 You were not allowed to use your fat finger and fake it.
 Pinpoint accuracy is what they expected.
 If you were wrong, you were in trouble, and you knew it.
 They drilled this expectation into us because it is really easy to get lost if you have no clue where you are.
 Any path will work.
 I think the same can be true in life.
 If you have no idea where you are on the map of life, then how will you know if you are lost.

 This step sounds simple, but it can be a real struggle.
 The reason why is that many of us are overly optimistic when it comes to evaluating where we are on the map.
 Are you ahead of schedule, or behind?
 Are you on a mountaintop, or in the valley?
 Have you crossed a bridge, or not?
 For example, if you have changed jobs, then you have already crossed the bridge.
 If you determine that the new job is not working out, and a change is needed, then you need to decide what to do next.
 Walk back across the same bridge (assuming that you did not burn that one), or find a new bridge to cross by finding another new job.